How To Watch Netflix In 4K Ultra HD

 HDR can be turned on or off in the Netflix app on HDR-capable devices:

-2. On the Netflix home screen, go left to open the menu.
+On the Netflix home screen, press the back button

-3. At the bottom, select Get Help > Video.
+If the menu is on the left: At the bottom, select Get Help, then Video.

 Note:Some devices may be set to HDR Off by default .

 Most (but not all) Netflix titles are available in HD or 4K.
-Search for "HD" or "4K" to see lists of titles.
+You can search for "HD" or "4K" to see a list of ones that are.

-• Reminder: The details page of a title shows the video and audio quality of the title as it’ll play on your device.
-A movie may be available in 4K, but if your device is only 1080p the details will show HD rather than 4K and the title will play at 1080p.
+Note that the details page of a title will show the title's video and audio quality as it’ll play on your device.
+A movie may be available in 4K, but if your device is only 1080p the details page will show HD instead of 4K and the title will play in 1080p.

 6. Check your account settings

-While there aren’t settings you can choose for resolution, there are some account settings that affect video quality.
-The default settings should be fine but you can double-check them to make sure they haven't been set to a lower quality.
-Go to Playback Settings in a web browser for the profile you want to watch with and make sure Data usage per screen is set for the target quality:
+While you can't choose the resolution from your account settings, some account settings do affect video quality.
+The default settings should be fine, but you can double-check them to make sure they haven't been set to a lower quality.
+Go to Playback Settings in a web browser to choose the profile you want, then make sure Data usage per screen is set to the target quality:

 Note:For networks with varying streaming speeds, using a setting other than Auto may force a particular speed – which may help with video quality.
 If that causes buffering or freezing, change the setting back to Auto.